streamr-dev/native-sdk/README.md

 ### Linting

-Linter is run when doing a git commit.
+Linter is run when doing a git push.

+Linter should not be run for iOS because unit tests are not compiled for iOS.
+To disable linter when pushing for iOS, add `--no-verify` using: `git push --no-verify`.

 If you get lots of errors like such as this one:

 ```
 packages/streamr-json/include/streamr-json/JsonBuilder.hpp:5:10: Error: In included file: a space is required between consecutive right angle brackets (use '> >') [two_right_angle_brackets_need_space]